GHG Protocol Scope 3 Spatial Mapping

 if gdf.crs is None:

-raise ValueError("Input GeoDataFrame lacks CRS definition.
+raise ValueError("Input GeoDataFrame lacks a CRS definition.
 Rejecting ingestion.")

 source_crs=gdf.crs.to_epsg(),